frett27/Ada-Synthetizer/README.md

 ## Using the Synthetizer by example : the code

-Below, an example of the 5 mins use of the synthetizer :
+Below, an example of the 5 mins , RealTime use of the synthetizer :

 ```pascal
 with Synth.Driver;
 with Synth.Wav;